syncfusion-content/maui-docs/MAUI/StepProgressBar/description.md

 {% endtabs %}

 ## Formatted text
-To customize the description with different formatting style, [PrimaryFormattedText]() and [SecondaryFormattedText]() can be used.
+[PrimaryFormattedText]() and [SecondaryFormattedText]() can be used to customize the description with different formatting style.
 The following code example explains how to set `PrimaryFormattedText` and `SecondaryFormattedText` to a step view.

 * Create a simple Observable Collection of item for the step progressbar,